 The Commission’s report was published at the end of January 2018 and will have been disappointing reading for the advocates of a consistent approach across the EU.
 Although compensatory collective redress was found to be available in 19 member states, in over half of them it was limited to specific sectors, and mostly to consumer claims.
 Only Belgium, Denmark, Lithuania, the Netherlands, Portugal and the UK had taken a horizontal approach in their legislation, allowing for collective compensation proceedings across all areas.
 Nine member states did not provide any means by which claimants could collectively claim compensation in mass harm situations as defined by the Recommendation.
 The Commission therefore considered that although the Recommendation had achieved its aim of inspiring discussions across the EU about collective redress, it had resulted in only limited development of new legislation and access to collective redress mechanisms remained very unevenly distributed across the EU.

 Against this background, in April 2018, the Commission proposed new legislation to bolster consumers’ rights within the EU.
-After many months of discussion and deliberation, on 22 June 2020, the text of the draft “Directive on representative actions for the protection of the collective interests of Consumers” (the “Directive”).
+After many months of discussion and deliberation, on 22 June 2020, the EU institutions agreed on a “Directive on representative actions for the protection of the collective interests of Consumers” (the “Directive”).
 The Council and Parliament formally endorsed the Directive on 4 and 24 November, respectively, and the Directive was published in the Official Journal on 4 December 2020.
 Following its entry into force 20 days later, EU member states will have two years to implement the Directive and a further six months to apply the new provisions.

-When it finally comes into force, the draft directive will effectively introduce a right of collective redress across the EU.
+The Directive effectively introduces a right of collective redress across the EU.
 It will require member states to put in place procedures by which “qualified entities” will be able bring representative actions to seek injunctions, damages and other redress on behalf of a group of consumers who have been harmed by a trader who has allegedly infringed EU law.
-However, the draft directive is likely to remain controversial, the process being alien to the jurisprudence of some member states, who may be concerned that the procedure could encourage a more litigious culture.
+However, the Directive remains controversial, as the process, or at least parts of it, are alien to the jurisprudence of some member states.

-The representative action envisaged under the draft directive has a limited scope.
+The representative action envisaged under the Directive has a limited scope:

-- The infringement for which representative proceedings may be brought must relate to a limited set of European directives and regulations on consumer protection, set out in Annex I to the draft directive, along with their national implementing measures.
-Those directives and regulations concern general consumer protection rules, such as the rules on unfair terms in consumer contracts, unfair B2C practices and misleading advertising, as well as sector-specific consumer rules.
+- The infringement for which representative proceedings may be brought must relate to a limited set of European directives and regulations on consumer protection, set out in Annex I to the Directive, along with their national implementing measures.
+Those directives and regulations concern general consumer protection rules, such as the rules on unfair terms in consumer contracts, unfair B2C practices and misleading advertising, as well as special and sector-specific consumer rules.

 - A representative action may only be brought by a “qualified entity”, which must be designated as such by the member state.
 Member states enjoy a wide discretion with regard to the criteria that qualified entities must meet for the purpose of bringing domestic representative actions.
 However, to be designated as a qualified entity for the purpose of bringing cross-border representative actions, entities must comply with criteria relating to independence, transparency, be non-profit making and have a legitimate interest in consumer protection.
 Each member state will be obliged to designate at least one qualified entity locally.
 A list of all qualified entities will be maintained by the European Commission.
 Most are likely to be public authorities and consumer organisations.
 For the purpose of bringing a particular domestic representative action, qualified entities may also be designated on an ad hoc basis.

 - Actions may only be brought against traders, i.e. natural or legal persons acting in relation to their trade, business, craft or profession.
 This includes corporates which are both consumer-facing and those which are not.

-Qualified entities will be able to apply for two types of measures through their representative action:
+Qualified entities shall be able to apply for two types of measures through their representative action:

-- injunctive relief, which may consist of provisional or definitive measures to cease an infringement, as well as an order for the trader to publish the decision finding an infringement
+- injunctive relief, which may consist of provisional or definitive measures to cease an infringement, as well as an order for the trader to publish the decision finding an infringement; and

-- other redress, including compensation, repair, replacement, price reduction, contract termination or reimbursement.
+- other redress, including compensation, repair, replacement, price reduction, contract termination or reimbursement, but not punitive damages.

-The draft directive sets out a procedure for the approval by the court or relevant authority for the settlement of collective claims, permitting qualified entities and defendant traders to settle disputes pursuant to a settlement agreement which will, in principle, be binding upon the trader, the qualified entity and on all consumers concerned.
+The Directive sets out a procedure for the approval by the court or relevant authority for the settlement of collective claims, permitting qualified entities and defendant traders to settle disputes pursuant to a settlement agreement which will, in principle, be binding upon the trader, the qualified entity and on all consumers concerned.
 This is potentially of considerable benefit to traders, who may be able to settle disputes involving large numbers of consumers more quickly and easily and in a more cost-effective manner than would be the case if each claim had to be resolved individually.
 However, the member states may set out rules according to which individual consumers concerned in an action and subsequent settlement may decline to be bound by any settlement agreed.
 The details are left to the member states and the attractiveness of a settlement will very much depend on the relevant provisions.

-Finally, the draft directive sets out several procedural measures by which to frame the representative action.
+Finally, the Directive sets out several procedural measures by which to frame the representative action.

 - The unsuccessful party will be required to bear the costs of the proceedings, in accordance with national law.
-Consumers will not be required to pay cost orders except in exceptional circumstances.
+Consumers will not be required to pay the costs except in exceptional circumstances.

-- Qualified entities will have to publish information regarding all the representative actions with which they are involved, clearly on their website, and must keep the consumers concerned abreast of relevant developments.
+- Qualified entities will have to publish information regarding all the representative actions in which they are involved, in particular on their website and must keep the consumers concerned abreast of relevant developments.
 Traders will, at their own cost, have to inform consumers of adverse judgments against them.

 - Courts must be given the power to order that evidence should be disclosed by the defendant trader or third party, where the qualified entity has presented reasonably available evidence sufficient to support the representative action and has requested the disclosure of further evidence by the trader or another person.
 Similarly, the defendant trader will be able to request evidence from the qualified entity and third parties.
 Such disclosure must be ordered in accordance with local procedural rules.

-- Final decisions handed down in representative actions and relating to the existence of an infringement may be relied upon as evidence in other actions seeking redress for the same infringement and against the same trader.
+- Final decisions handed down in representative actions and relating to the existence of an infringement may be used as evidence in other actions seeking redress for the same infringement and against the same trader.

-- Member states will be required to set procedural costs at a level so as to not prevent qualified entities from effectively exercising their right to bring a representative action.
+- Member states are required to set procedural costs at a level so as to not prevent qualified entities from effectively exercising their right to bring a representative action.

-It will be left to member states to formulate local rules of procedure within the parameters set out above, although nothing in the draft directive will prevent member states from adopting or maintaining any other provisions aimed at protecting collective consumer interests at a national level.
-In this context it seems that the EU Commission has not considered the risk of forum shopping, both for a forum with the lowest requirements for a qualified entity and for a forum with the lowest procedural conditions for initiating a collective action.
+It will be left to the member states to formulate local rules of procedure within the parameters set out above, although nothing in the Directive will prevent member states from adopting or maintaining any other provisions aimed at protecting collective consumer interests at a national level.
+In this context it seems that the EU institutions have not considered the risk of forum shopping, both for a forum with the lowest requirements for a qualified entity and for a forum with the lowest procedural conditions for initiating a collective action.
 However, EU-wide standards in these respects, beyond those discussed above, have not be proposed and would in any event be difficult to enforce.